NduvhoEdward-OdinProjects/Rock_Paper_Scissors/README.md

 - When you open the game link, you will see a user interface representing the game board.
 - You can choose either rock, paper, or scissors by clicking on the corresponding buttons.
 - The computer will randomly select its choice.
-- The game will determine the winner based on the choices made by you and the computer.
+- The game will increment the score for the round's winner.
-- The game will display the result on the screen, indicating whether you win, lose, or it's a tie.
+- The the match end when one of the players gets 5 wins.
-- You can play multiple rounds by selecting your choice again.
+- You can select to go again if you wish, or if you wich to restart.

 ## Technologies Used